rssoftwareab/arrigo-support/docs/arrigolocalinstaller.md

 ### Installer

 * Starting the installer with `-force` disables the check for newer versions online
-* We now do a strict check of the specific EXO release installed on the machine.
-If it differs from the version the installer is built against in we notify the user and abort.
+* The installer now does a strict check of the specific EXO release installed on the machine.
+If it differs from the version the installer is built against it notifies the user and aborts.

 ### Tools